liferay/liferay-docs/develop/tutorials/articles/150-web-services/05-invoking-json-web-services.markdown

 $$$

-Next, let's see what values are returned when a JSON web service is invoked.
+Next, you'll examine returned values when a JSON web service is invoked.

 ## Returned Values